Arithmetic geometry of character varieties with regular monodromy: Introduction and the main results

 \subsubsection{Remarks}

-\begin{enumerate} \item It is easy to see that if $(g,n)=(0,2)$ then $\bX$ is empty.
+\begin{enumerate} \item If $(g,n)=(0,2)$ then $\bR$ and $\bX$ are empty.
+(This is because $1\notin C_1C_2$, cf. Definition \ref{d:main}.)
 The case $(g,n)=(0,3)$ exhibits interesting properties.
-For instance, if $G=\GL_2$ and if we have two regular semisimple conjugacy classes, then $\bX$ can either be a single point or two points, depending on whether the eigenvalues are generic or not.
+For instance, if $G=\GL_2$ and if we have two regular semisimple conjugacy classes, then $\bX$ can either be a single point or two points.
 See \S \ref{s:subtle2} for details. \item In \S \ref{s:subtle} we consider the case where $G$ equals $\GL_2$ or $\GL_3$ and $(g,n,m)$ equal to $(0,4,3)$ or $(0,4,2)$.
 We show that in these cases, the Euler characteristic may be non-zero.
-The fact that the Euler characteristic behaves differently in genus $0$ is also observed in \cite[Remark $5.3.4$]{HLRV}. \item When $g=0$ and $n>3$, the theorem implies that $|\bX(k)|$ is non-empty.
-It would be interesting to give a direct proof of this result. \end{enumerate}
+The fact that the Euler characteristic behaves differently in genus $0$ is also observed in \cite[Remark $5.3.4$]{HLRV}. \end{enumerate}